-This analysis was not meant to provide evidence that stock-recruitment relationships exist (this is done elsewhere, e.g. Chapter 7 in Hilborn and Walters, 1992).
-These are simply scenarios of what might happen if stock-recruitment relationships exist but are masked by system error and the fishing regime.
+This analysis was not meant to provide evidence that such relationships exist, this is done elsewhere (e.g. Hilborn and Walters 1992 chap.
+7).
+These are simply scenarios of what might happen if stock/recruitment relationships exist but are masked by system error and the fishing regime.
 The point is that one should not reject such relationships simply because the basic data are scattered.
-There are many reasons why this may happen and the consequences of falsely rejecting stock-recruitment are potentially severe (e.g. stock collapse).
+There are many reasons why this may happen and the consequences of falsely rejecting stock/recruitment are potentially severe.